 How would you describe your job to someone outside the financial industry?

 I sit on a desk that manages risks associated with cross-border transactions.
 I cover currency specifically.
 What that means is that I help companies that are looking at mergers or acquisitions outside of their functional currency.
-I help them manage the foreign exchange risk.
-I also help them manage non-dollar cash flows sitting in the US.
-So any businesses that have subsidiaries offshore that are earning non-dollar revenues, we help them manage the foreign currency impact.
+I help them manage the foreign-exchange risk.
+I also help them manage non-dollar cashflows sitting in the U.S. Any businesses that have subsidiaries offshore that are earning non-dollar revenues, we help them manage the foreign-currency impact.

 How did you come to Morgan Stanley?

 I had a funny background.
 I did architecture initially, but I took a gamble and started a business degree when I was already halfway through.
 I went to a career seminar just to see my opportunities.
 Morgan Stanley presented and I thought the presentation was really good.
 At a cocktail function after, I met some of the actual analysts and associates, and for me that was the key differentiating factor because I felt like I immediately made a connection with them and what they were saying.